 It’s more than the spores from your sixth grade science project.
-The spores that mould creates grow and live on organic matter when in moisture-elevated environments.
-Mould found in buildings with water damage, flooding, or high moisture content can release spores that are small enough to remain airborne for extended periods of time.
-Without respiratory protection, workers can be susceptible to a number of both short and long-term health hazards.
+The spores that mould create grow and live on organic matter when in moisture-elevated environments.

-Mould is known to cause a variety of health effects if spores are inhaled into lungs, swallowed, or if they get into the eyes, nose or cuts.
+Mould is known to cause a variety of health effects if spores are inhaled into lungs, swallowed, or get into the eyes, nose or cuts.

-Mould remediators, people working near mould growth, industrial hygienists or consultants while conducting sampling, insurance adjusters, fire inspectors, DIYers, public health and private building inspectors assessing damage, HVAC/maintenance personnel while working around air dispenser systems and food, grain, agricultural workers.
+Mould remediators, people working near mould growth, industrial hygienists or consultants who conduct sampling, insurance adjusters, fire inspectors, DIYers, public health and private building inspectors assessing damage, HVAC/maintenance personnel while working around air dispenser systems and food, grain, agricultural workers.

 Severity of symptoms may depend on exposure levels and type of mould.